1. GE iFIX Quick Start

 To set up a WIN-911 Heartbeat, complete the following steps:

 This section will define how to create a notification list and using Tactics and Strategies.
-Alarms will trigger a strategy, which will then start a Tactic (callout list).
-If you are not familiar with configuring Tactics and Strategies CLICK HERE to watch the video.
+Alarms will trigger a Strategy, which will then start a Tactic (callout list).
+If you are not familiar with configuring Tactics and Strategies review the instructional video.

 The term tactic in WIN-911 refers to the callout list of users to be notified in the event of an alarm.
 Basic tactics are available with any WIN-911 license, while the Advanced Tactics are available only on the advanced license.